NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant  thanks you.
 What would happen if it is taking data only for Fp2, What would be it serve this raw.

+7/19/2017 4:19 PM

+ **alexandre.barachant** :

+ >thoth i can not really answer this. with FP2, you will get artifact related to eye movement and blinks, and some brain activity from the frontal lobe